 With another disappointing season in the books for the ailing Detroit Pistons, it is clear that a turnaround is in order.
-With lofty playoff expectations looming throughout the Motor City over the summer, the Pistons were almost a lock to capture that eighth spot in the Eastern Conference even before playing their first regular season game.
-Though they managed to hold that ninth spot in the East for a while, they ultimately failed to play their way into postseason contention for the fifth time in six years.
+With lofty playoff expectations looming throughout the Motor City over the summer, the Pistons were almost a lock to capture that eighth spot in the Eastern Conference even before playing their first regular-season game.
+Although they managed to hold that ninth spot in the East for a while, they ultimately failed to play their way into postseason contention for the fifth time in six years.

 When former Atlanta Hawks forward Josh Smith was acquired by the team during the offseason, it was expected that he would become the most important player on the 2013-14 Pistons roster.
 As the NBA season unfolded, however, that role turned out to belong to starting center Andre Drummond.
 Drummond’s spectacular rebounding abilities and athletic prowess helped him garner the most spotlight of any other Pistons player this year.
 Drummond, only 20 years of age, forced his way into the ranks of the NBA elite, giving basketball fans and spectators no choice but to mention him among the likes of All-Star centers such as Dwight Howard.
 Drummond, unforgettably, provided Detroit with the highlight of the season when he posterized NBA veteran Elton Brand with a thunderous dunk that made the usually animated Rasheed Wallace express his approval with excitement from the sideline.